graphcore/poprithms/poprithms/notes/memory/chain/Chain.md

 ### Op position swapping

 This pass does not directly reduce the number of Ops in a Chain.
-It does however make contiguous Ops more likely to be of the same type, which makes to Op-merging pass above more likely to succeed.
+It does however make contiguous Ops more likely to be of the same type, which makes the Op-merging pass above more likely to succeed.

 The basic idea with this pass is to sort the Ops as far as possible.
 At the moment in this project, the target ordering is lexicographic: